fermi-ad/parameter_page_app/README.md

 ## Integration tests (UI Tests)

 High-level tests that execute through the user inteface.
 Requires chromedriver to run.
+Tests are organized into a group for each user story.

 Get chromedriver from: https://chromedriver.chromium.org/downloads